DIYScience/DIYScience/README.md

 Code of Conduct
 ---------------
 We want this project to be a safe and welcoming space for everyone, and as such ask that anyone contributing respect the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
+Please report unacceptable behavior to [lucy@lucypatterson.de](mailto:lucy@lucypatterson.de).
 Thank you!